Steven Nelson: Professional career

+Pre-draft

 On November 30, 2014, it was announced that Nelson had accepted his invitation to play in the 2015 Senior Bowl.
-On January 24, 2015, Nelson appeared in the 2015 Senior Bowl and recorded four tackles as part of Tennessee Titans' head coach Ken Whisenhunt's North team that defeated the South 34–13.
+On January 24, 2015, Nelson appeared in the 2015 Senior Bowl and recorded four tackles as part of Tennessee Titans head coach Ken Whisenhunt's North team that defeated the South 34–13.
 Nelson attended the NFL Scouting Combine in Indianapolis and completed all of the combine and positional drills.

 On March 13, 2015, Nelson participated at Oregon State's pro day and chose to run the 40-yard dash (4.46s), 20-yard dash (2.57s), 10-yard dash (1.57s), and also positional and pass coverage drills.
 He attended pre-draft visits with the Pittsburgh Steelers and Detroit Lions and was considered one of the most underrated prospects in the upcoming draft.
 At the conclusion of the pre-draft process, Nelson was projected to be a third round pick by NFL draft experts and scouts.
 He was ranked as the 12th-best cornerback prospect in the draft by DraftScout.com and was ranked as the 13th-best cornerback by USA Today.

 Kansas City Chiefs

 2015

-The Kansas City Chiefs selected Nelson in the third round (98th overall) of the 2015 NFL Draft.
+The Kansas City Chiefs selected Nelson in the third round (98th overall) of the 2015 NFL draft.
 Nelson was the 14th cornerback drafted overall and was the second cornerback drafted by the Chiefs in 2015.

-On May 15, 2015, the Kansas City Chiefs signed Nelson to a four-year, $2.91 million contract that includes a signing bonus of $581,952.
+On May 15, 2015, the Chiefs signed Nelson to a four-year, $2.91 million contract that includes a signing bonus of $581,952.

 Throughout training camp, Nelson competed for a backup cornerback spot against Jamell Fleming and Marcus Cooper.
 Head coach Andy Reid named Nelson the sixth cornerback on the Chiefs' depth chart to begin the regular season, behind Sean Smith, Phillip Gaines, Marcus Peters, Jamell Fleming, and Marcus Cooper.

 Nelson was inactive as a healthy scratch for the first four regular season games of his rookie season (Weeks 1–4).
-On October 11, 2015, Nelson made his professional regular season debut in the Kansas City Chiefs' 36–21 loss at the Cincinnati Bengals in Week 4.
+On October 11, 2015, Nelson made his professional regular season debut in the Chiefs' 36–21 loss at the Cincinnati Bengals in Week 4.
 In Week 12, he collected a season-high three solo tackles in the Chiefs' 30–22 victory against the Buffalo Bills.
 Nelson finished his rookie season with eight solo tackles in 12 games, appearing primarily on special teams.

-The Kansas City Chiefs finished second in the AFC West with an 11–5 record and earned a playoff berth as a wildcard.
+The Chiefs finished second in the AFC West with an 11–5 record and earned a playoff berth as a wildcard.
 On January 9, 2016, Nelson appeared in his first career playoff game and broke up a pass during a 30-0 victory at the Houston Texans in the AFC Wildcard Game.
-The following week, the Chiefs were eliminated from the playoffs after a 27-20 loss at the New England Patriots in the AFC Divisional Round.
+The following week, the Chiefs were eliminated from the playoffs after a 27–20 loss at the New England Patriots in the AFC Divisional Round.